 Shanghai also boasts one of China’s best gay scenes.
 Although gay people enjoy legal protections in China, Chinese culture is socially conservative.
 You won’t see many couples walking around hand in hand, whether they’re gay or straight.
 Nor will you see rainbow flags draped outside of gay bars.
 The scene is there but it’s discrete.
 You can see our full guide to Shanghai’s gay bars here.

 Shanghai is big but it’s flat so you can walk around easily.
 There are so many places to explore.
 But where do you even begin in such a vast metropolis?
-These are five of our favourite places to visit in Shanghai.
+These are five of our favorite places to visit in Shanghai.
 Tick at least three of these off your list to maximise your experience of the city.

 The Bund is the main waterfront in Shanghai.
 It’s a must for tourists.
 This is where you’ll see Shanghai’s famous skyline.
 It stretches for a mile along the Huangpu River.
 The Bund is dotted with colonial architecture.
 It’s known as a “museum of architecture.”